4 ways to lower your cervical cancer risk

 Get help quitting tobacco

 Cigarette smoking can worsen HPV and put you at risk for cervical cancer because tobacco damages the transformation zone, decreasing protection for your cervix,” says Dr. Saul.
 “Most people think of cigarette smoking as affecting the heart and lungs.
 They don’t understand that it can affect the cervix as well.”
-In fact, women who smoke are more than twice as likely to develop cervical cancer as non-smokers, according to the American Cancer Society.
+Women who smoke are more than twice as likely to develop cervical cancer as women who don't smoke, according to the American Cancer Society.

 Having a partner who smokes can increase your risk too, adds Dr. Saul.
 “Researchers have found nicotine in the cervixes of women whose husbands smoke, even when the women themselves aren't smokers.”
-For help quitting tobacco and to find out whether you insurance might cover, speak with your healthcare provider.
+For help quitting tobacco and to find out what your insurance might cover, speak with your healthcare provider.

 Article sources open article sources

 American Cancer Society.
 Key Statistics for Cervical Cancer.
-Last revised January 12, 2022.
+January 16, 2025.

 Centers for Disease Control and Prevention.
 HPV Vaccination Recommendations.
-Page last reviewed November 16, 2021.
+November 16, 2021.

 Centers for Disease Control and Prevention.
-Reasons to Get HPV Vaccine.
-Last reviewed November 10, 2021.
+Human Papillomavirus (HPV): Reasons to Get Vaccinated.
+July 3, 2024.

 Saslow D, Andrews KS, et al. Human papillomavirus vaccination 2020 guideline update: American Cancer Society guideline adaptation.
 CA: A Journal for Clinicians.
 July/August 2020.
 70(4), pp 274-280.

 Centers for Disease Control and Prevention.
-Cervical Cancer: What Should I Know About Screening?
-Last reviewed December 14, 2021.
+Cervical Cancer: Screening for Cervical Cancer.
+December 11, 2024.

 U.S. Preventive Services Task Force.
 Cervical Cancer: Screening.
 August 21, 2018.

 American Cancer Society.
 Can Cervical Cancer Be Prevented?
-Last revised July 30, 2020.
+July 30, 2020.

 National Cancer Institute.
 HIV Infection and Cancer Risk.
 Reviewed: September 14, 2017.